Putin says Russia wants a buffer zone in Ukraine's Kharkiv but has no plans to capture the city

 In addition to Kharkiv, recent Russian offensive attacks have come in the eastern Donetsk region, as well as the Chernihiv and Sumy regions in the north and in the southern Zaporizhzhia region.
 The apparent aim is to stretch depleted Ukrainian resources and exploit weaknesses.

-According to Syrskyi, the Ukrainian military commander, having strengthened their grouping in the northern region, Russian forces are now concentrating their efforts to advance near the village of Lyptsi, as well as the town of Vovchansk.
+Having strengthened their grouping in the northern region, Russian forces are now concentrating their efforts to advance near the village of Lyptsi, as well as the town of Vovchansk, according to Syrskyi, the Ukrainian military commander.

 Syrskyi also said he inspected the units that are “preparing for defense” of the Sumy region.
 On Tuesday, the head of Ukraine’s Military Intelligence, Kyrylo Budanov, reportedly said that the Russian army had plans to start offensive actions in Sumy.

-Russia has also been testing defenses at other points along the roughly 1,000-kilometer (620-mile) front line snaking from north to south through eastern Ukraine.
-That line has barely changed over the past 18 months in what has become a war of attrition.
+Russia has also been testing defenses at other points along the roughly 1,000-kilometer (620-mile) front line, which snakes from north to south through eastern Ukraine.
+That line has barely changed over the past 18 months, in what has become a war of attrition.

 Follow AP's coverage at https://apnews.com/hub/russia-ukraine